nwg-piotr/nwg-launchers/README.md

 ### Custom styling

-To give the grid more gnomish look, the application uses the `/usr/share/nwggrid/style.css` style sheet.
-If you'd like to change something, you may use your own `style.css` file.
-Replace `~/.config` below with your config home, if necessary.
+On first run the program creates the `nwgbar` folder in your .config directory.
+You'll find the `style.css` files inside.
+You may edit the style sheet to your liking.

 ```
 mkdir ~/.config/nwggrid